hydro-informatics/hydro-informatics.github.io/documentation/documentation.md

 ## What to document?

-A good code documentation starts with a qualitative and concise description of software (e.g., a *Python* package) capacities, products, and requirements.
+Good code documentation starts with a qualitative and concise description of software (e.g., a *Python* package) capacities, products, and requirements.
 It also provides workflows for installing and using the software, at best with illustrative examples.
 Finally, a good troubleshooting section enables users to find problems in their data setup or software usage.
-To enable future development and maintenance, a *Contributing* section provides *good-practice-guidelines* for coding new software capacities.
+To enable future development and maintenance, a *Contributing* section provides * good-practice guidelines* for coding new software capacities.

 ### Present the software